 Have you ever been in a situation, when your body reacted to a threat so quickly, that you didn’t even have time to think?
-This happens because our subconscious part of the brain works much faster than the conscious mind.
-In addition, during the fight-and-flight response the conscious thinking brain gets shut down.
-This is great during physical danger, when the body needs to react fast, but not so beneficial when the stress is mental, such as in an exam situation or as in most of the situations we encounter in modern life, which are not physically, but emotionally stressful.
+This happens because the subconscious part of the brain works much faster than the conscious mind.
+In addition, during the fight-and-flight response the consciously thinking part of the brain gets shut down.
+This is helpful during physical danger, when the body needs to react fast, but not so beneficial when the stress is not physical, but instead mental or emotional, such as in an exam situation or as in most of the situations we encounter in modern life.
 Overall, the activation of the fight-and-flight response reduces the ability to think rationally.
-Therefore, if you want clarity of thought, you must reduce your stress-levels.
+Therefore, reducing stress-levels can help you keep a cool head and clarity of thought.

 Trauma: The freeze response

 There is another highly significant biological response to stress and trauma, which occurs when a threat (physical, mental or emotional) appears completely overwhelming and shocking: it is the so called freeze response.
-This response triggers more primitive parts of the nervous system and has even more profound effects on a person’s long-term physical, emotional and mental health, since in humans this type of stress is usually stored within the body, rather than released.
+This response triggers more ancient parts of the nervous system and has even more profound effects on a person’s long-term physical, emotional and mental health, since in humans this type of stress is usually retained within the body by leading to physiological changes, rather than released.

-However, it is possible to let go of even long-held tension in the body with Emotional Freedom Technique (EFT), Matrix Reimprinting and Tension Release Exercises (TRE).
+However, it is possible to let go of even long-held tension in the body with Emotional Freedom Technique (EFT), Matrix Reimprinting and Matrix Birth Reimprinting.

 Disassociation: it’s too painful to feel

-Sometimes the stress can be so overwhelming, that people experience a state of dissassociation, in which they feel numb and sometimes even outside of the body.
-This is a protective mechanism employed by primitive parts of the brain in extreme situations.
-Once used successfully, often in very early childhood, it will become the predominant coping mechanism in later life, even for much lower stress levels.
+Sometimes stress can be so overwhelming, that people experience a state of dissassociation, in which they feel numb and sometimes even outside of the body.
+This is a protective mechanism employed by ancient parts of the brain in extreme situations.
+Once used successfully, often in very early childhood, it can become the predominant coping mechanism in later life, even for much lower stress levels.

 People can remain in dissociation for many years and may seem to be ‘calm and cool’ and functioning normally on a day to day basis.
 However, they may experience their life as dull and without joy or meaning.
 Also often, almost as a call back into the body, there can be chronic pain issues.
 It may be preferable to feel numb in the face of stress, however long-term it will prevent experiencing a fulfilled life.